Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Letters of reference**
     These are letters from your previous employers, clients or professors that recommend you for your work.
 If you are a scientist or researcher, this is very important.[^46] The letters must be related to the work you do.
 - [ ] **Proof or education**
     If your education is relevant to your business, prove it.
 Bring the original diplomas if you can.
-Copies also work.[^38] If you have no relevant education, it's okay.
+Copies also work.[^38] If you have no relevant education, it's okay.[^78]
 - [ ] **Bank statements**
     It shows how much savings you have.[^74] 3,000€ to 5,000€ in savings is enough.
 If possible, use a German bank.[^61] If it's in another currency, convert it to euros.